sintexph/docms/readme.md

-## About Helpdesk
+## About Document Management System

-Helpdesk Philippines is a ticketing system for IT related concerns/issues.
+Manage company policies and memorandums